 In the 1980's the next generation of Rietveld’s started to make their influence.
 Firstly, Tom Rietveld, and a few years later, Chris Rietveld.
 Along came new challenges and work, such as dismantling railway locomotives and machinery from many company and government department closures.
 In the early 90's Bill stepped down from the running of the company and Tom stepped up as manager, while Chris maintained all the equipment they sold and kept the goods moving in and out of the gate.
-They also had a full time worker (Tony Bain) who did most of the dismantling and processing of inward goods.
+They also employed a full time staff member who did most of the dismantling and processing of inward goods.

 As the company grew so did the stock, so they ended up buying the old McSkimming brickworks yard and buildings around 1990.
 This was a big job in itself, to get the most storage, they needed to strip out all the old kilns etc. Both the yard and buildings are pretty full but Chris arranges all the equipment neatly so it doesn’t take long to get things out once sold.

 We have some old photos in our historical gallery which you can view here.

 The last decade has seen another raft of changes for the company.

 Daniel Rietveld (Tom’s Son) has joined the company and runs the Abbotsford yard.
 Daniel also specialises in hydraulic and pneumatic installations and repairs under the banner of Compressed Air Systems (A Division of W Rietveld Ltd).